John Pax Mulligan (b. 1992) is a musician from Kalamunda, Western Australia, currently living in Somerville, Massachusetts.

 training

-John holds a Doctorate of Philosophy and a Master of Arts in Music Composition from Harvard University, along with Bachelor's degrees from the Universities of Melbourne (with 1st class honours) and Western Australia.
-His doctoral work was focused on the expressive and conceptual potentials which arise from the convergence of Judaic existentialism and Ancient Greek poetics.
-He has been fortunate to discuss his work with composers such as Pierluigi Billone, Brenton Broadstock, Chaya Czernowin, Peter Edwards, Joshua Fineberg, Stuart Greenbaum, Elliott Gyger, James Ledger, Giorgio Nietti, Ruben Seroussi, Paul Stanhope, Chris Tonkin, Ming Tsao, and Hans Tutschku.
+John holds a Doctorate of Philosophy and a Master of Arts in Music Composition from Harvard University, along with Bachelors degrees from the Universities of Melbourne (with first-class honours) and Western Australia.
+His doctoral work was primarily focused on expressive and conceptual potentials that arise at the intersection of Judaic existentialism and Ancient Greek poetics, departing from the work of Luigi Nono.

 pianist